Entanglement distribution: To herald or not to herald: Dark Counts and Background Light

 for ZALM and

 for the Chahine~\emph{et al}.\@ source.
 The square of the first term in each expression is the probability of an $nm$th-island herald that is due to detection of one $n$th-island $H$-polarized photon and one $m$th-island $V$-polarized photon.
 Half of that probability is then the probability of a \emph{true} $nm$th-island herald.
-Table~\ref{darkcount_table} verifies that dark counts are inconsequential for the parameters used in Sec.~\ref{performanceC}.
+Table~\ref{darkcount_table} verifies that dark counts are inconsequential, insofar as these heralding probabilities are concerned, for the parameters used in Sec.~\ref{performanceC}.